DataSQRL/datasqrl.github.io/docs/getting-started/quickstart.md

 :::note

-To run this command you need to have [Docker](https://docs.docker.com/get-docker/) installed on your machine.
+To run this command you need to have [Docker](https://docs.docker.com/get-docker/) installed on your machine and running.
+The first time you run this command takes a minute to download the compiler.

 :::